The museum contains a bi-lingual (Irish and English) exhibition, interpreting

 the area's past.
 Aspects of the natural heritage are also covered.
 The

-exhibition covers the Geology of the area, Seashells (recently updated),
+exhibition covers the Geology of the area, a selection of locally-found

-Prehistory (from Mesolithic to Iron Age), the Early Christian period,
+Seashells, Prehistory (from Mesolithic to Iron Age), the Early Christian

-The display is enhanced by two touch-screen exhibitions; one on the
+The display is enhanced by three touch-screen exhibitions; one on the

-Ogham Stones of the area, the other on the Early Christian period.
-These
+Ogham Stones of the area, another on the Early Christian period and

-will have a brand-new exhibiton on the Whales and Dolphins around the
+2012 we launched a brand-new exhibiton on the Whales and Dolphins around

 from the Heritage